HabiburRahmanShamim/cloneInsta/README.md

 <br>
 somes created users: testTest, testTest1, shamim, sha_mim
 <br>
 Use this cadential to have a look at the platform.
-As I am not using any server for storage.
-Thus you can not see the images, as Heroku deletes the internal storage files every time.
+You can not see the images, as Heroku deletes the internal storage files every time.